Howard Vernon (Australian actor): Later years

 After that, among many other works, Vernon appeared as the dissolute Duke in La Cigale by Edmond Audran and F. C. Burnand, in 1892.
-Vernon's singing voice deteriorated as he grew older, but his rendering of patter songs remained very good, as his diction was admirably clear.
 After a brief retirement, he returned to play King Gama in a 1905 revival of Princess Ida. demands of this role, but The Daily News in Perth had no complaint about his singing, and said:

 Mr. Howard Vernon as King Paramount had abundant opportunities for the display of humorous passion and perplexity.
 Those who know him (and who does not?) can imagine how the audience laughed when he made love (unsuccessfully at first) to the high toned English governess, Lady Sophy, or got his Field-Marshal's sword between his legs, or embraced the debutantes at the 'drawing-room' with more than kingly fervor.

-Afterwards he and his wife travelled with a company in New Zealand and played for some years in Great Britain and continental Europe.
+Afterwards he and his wife performed in New Zealand, Europe, and the United Kingdom.
 They returned to Australia in 1914, where he retired from the stage, operating a book shop in Richmond, Victoria.
 In 1920 the J. C. Williamson company gave a benefit performance of The Mikado for him.
 He was to have played Ko-Ko, but his health did not allow it, although he attended the performance and made a speech of thanks.

 He died in Prahran, Victoria, near Melbourne, on 26 July 1921.
 He is buried in Brighton Cemetery.

 At the time of his death, he was writing his reminiscences, which were edited by his widow and published by the Brisbane Courier in 1923.